-If you want to access your child’s APSU records, he or she must complete the FERPA: Student Release of Confidential Information form.
+If you want to access your student's APSU records, he or she must complete the FERPA: Student Release of Confidential Information form.
 Your student must submit the form to the Registrar’s Office in Ellington Building, Room 316.

 - A health or safety emergency involves your student.